dbvisel/tapestryviewer/README.md

    - can't really do this inside of grid context?

  - move preview to iframe?
 Can we do this?
- - BUG: why can't we scroll text fields?
+ - BUG: why can't we scroll text fields normally?
  - take out arrow buttons if focused item doesn't have connections?

  - it zooms too much